zhudim/js_stateful-clones/readme.md

 # Task description

-Implement a function accepting 2 arguments: `state` and `actions`.
-The function should return an array of the same length as `actions`.
-The array should contain all previous versions of `state`.
+Write a function `transformStateWithClones` that take a `state` object and an `actions` array and return an array of the same length as `actions` containing all previous versions of the `state`.
 Each element of the resulting array has to represent the state produced by the next operation.

-**IMPORTANT!** You must not modify the `state` object in any way!
+**IMPORTANT!** You must not modify the initial `state` object in any way!

 - `state` is an initial object.
 It should always remain the same.